theplanet-earth/thegame/README.md

     │   │
     │   └── gameManager.ts      # Central game logic and state management
     │
-    └── index.ts                # Entry point of the application
+    └── main.ts                # Entry point of the application

 ## Naming Conventions
 For this project (and in general TypeScript, modern JavaScript environments), follow these naming conventions: